 The U.S. Army used asbestos widely until recognizing its dangers in the late 1970s.
 Today, Army veterans are at an increased risk of developing mesothelioma and other asbestos-related diseases.
 Sokolove Law helps veterans and their families receive compensation and justice through asbestos trust funds, lawsuits, and VA benefits.
+Do not delay — get a free case review today.

 Help for Army Veterans With Mesothelioma